hpcc-systems/DataMgmt/README.md

 If you compile and publish that code you'll have a Roxie query named 'genindex_test' that accepts no parameters and returns the maximum value stored in the index store as well as the number of records found.
-Within the INDEX declaration, note that the path for the data points to the superkey representing the "current generation" of data.
+Within the INDEX declaration, note that the path for the data points to the virtual superkey representing the "current generation" of data.
 This query works as-is, even without data, because of the OPT keyword in the INDEX declaration.
-You can use the `CurrentPath()` function in this way even before actually creating the index store.
+You can use the `VirtualSuperkeyPath()` function in this way even before actually creating the index store.

+We are still missing one piece, though:  The packagemap that provides a live, updatable mapping between the virtual superkey and the actual subkeys.
+Here is how you define that:

+	InitRoxiePackageMap
+		(
+			genindex_test,              // Roxie query's name
+			['~my_index_store'],        // Set of index stores used by the query 'http://localhost:8010'     // URL to ESP service (ECL Watch) );

-To add an index to the index store you first have to build it.
+To add a subkey to the index store you first have to build it.
 Here is some code that gives us the means to create new indexes with identical record structures but slightly different content: